JehanneOS/jehanneos.github.io/_posts/2019-01-06-thought-in-progress.markdown

 Reflecting on Google, I realized that

-- their lobbying against AI regulation is one of the most dangerous attack to worldwide freedom right now
+- their lobbying against AI regulation (or for permissive regulations, which is the same) is one of the most dangerous attack to worldwide freedom right now
 - they own Mozilla that don't give a shit about people privacy or security

-In fact the [Russian Government](https://bugzilla.mozilla.org/show_bug.cgi?id=1487081#c16) is exploiting [one of the attacks](https://dev.to/shamar/the-meltdown-of-the-web-4p1m) that I explained to [Mozilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1487081) and [Chromium](https://bugs.chromium.org/p/chromium/issues/detail?id=879381) but the bug report is still "RESOLVED INVALID" because "[this is the Web functioning as designed](https://bugzilla.mozilla.org/show_bug.cgi?id=1487081#c10)"
+In fact the [Russian Government](https://bugzilla.mozilla.org/show_bug.cgi?id=1487081#c16) is exploiting [one of the attacks](https://dev.to/shamar/the-meltdown-of-the-web-4p1m) that I described to [Mozilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1487081) and [Chromium](https://bugs.chromium.org/p/chromium/issues/detail?id=879381) but the bug report is still "RESOLVED INVALID" because "[this is the Web functioning as designed](https://bugzilla.mozilla.org/show_bug.cgi?id=1487081#c10)"

-I mean the Russian Governement building a database of security researcher and privacy aware people that could detect a JavaScript attack... is how they want the Web to work.
+I mean: the Russian Governement building a database of security researcher and privacy aware people that could detect a JavaScript attack... is how Google (and thus Mozilla) want the Web to work.

-The worse vulnerability here is people trust in IT, which is broken beyond repair.
+The worse vulnerability here is people's trust in IT.
+Current IT is broken beyond repair.

 ## The only mitigation is Culture